drakkan/sftpgo/docs/kms.md

 # Key Management Services

-SFTPGo stores sensitive data such as Cloud accounts credentials or passphrases to derive per-object encryption keys.
+SFTPGo stores sensitive data such as Cloud account credentials or passphrases to derive per-object encryption keys.
 These data are stored as ciphertext and only loaded to RAM in plaintext when needed.

 ## Supported Services for encryption and decryption